On medial Latin quandles and affine modules: Free objects

 Recall that $C_{2n+1}=(\Z/(2n+1))\avg$ denotes the cyclic midpoint quandle of order $2n+1$.

-\begin{thm}[cf.\ \cite{BE}*{Question 7.1}] Let \(X\) be a nonempty finitely generated rack.
+\begin{thm}[{cf.\ \cite[][Question 7.1]{BE}}] Let \(X\) be a nonempty finitely generated rack.
 Then \(X\) is medial and commutative if and only if there exists a rack isomorphism for some nonnegative integers \(r,n,m_1,\dots,m_n\geq 0\).

-In particular, every finite medial commutative rack is isomorphic to a direct sum of cyclic midpoint quandles $C_{2m_i+1}$. \end{thm}
+In particular, every nonempty finite medial commutative rack is isomorphic to a direct sum of cyclic midpoint quandles $C_{2m_i+1}$. \end{thm}

 \begin{proof} Note that $\D$ is a PID, and all finite modules over $\D$ are abelian groups of odd order.
-Therefore, the claim follows after combining the structure theorem for finitely generated modules over a PID with Lemma \ref{lem:comm-latin}, Corollary \ref{cor:main}, and Proposition \ref{prop:fml}. \end{proof}
+Therefore, the claim follows after combining the structure theorem for finitely generated modules over a PID with Lemma \ref{lem:comm-latin}, Corollaries \ref{cor:main} and \ref{cor:isom}, and Proposition \ref{prop:fml}. \end{proof}